scalar-labs/scalardb/docs/scalardb-server.md

 Currently, we provide only a Java client officially, and we will support other language clients officially in the future.
 Of course, you can generate language-specific client stubs by yourself.
-However, note that it might not be straightforward to implement a client since it's using a bidirectional streaming RPC in gRPC, and you need to be familiar with it.
+However, note that it is not necessarily straightforward to implement a client since it's using a bidirectional streaming RPC in gRPC, and you need to be familiar with it.

 This document explains how to install and use Scalar DB server.